kdunne/kdunne.github.io/pages/pages-root-folder/index.md

   title: "PWR Effects Pedal Set"
   url: 'http://kdunne.github.io/pwr/'
   image:
-  text: 'A set of guitar effects pedals using distortion, overdrive, tone control, and octave/reverse delay'
+  text: 'A non-particle physics project: a set of effects pedals with distortion, overdrive, tone control, and octave/reverse delay for my guitar playing friends (P)ete, (W)ess, and (R)aidy'

 #
 # Use the call for action to show a button on the frontpage